Cbd Interactions

 Cbd + clobazam

-highCBD strongly inhibits CYP2C19, the enzyme that clears N-desmethylclobazam (the active metabolite of clobazam).
-Co-administration triples plasma N-desmethylclobazam levels, causing excess sedation, ataxia, and somnolence; this is documented in the FDA-approved Epidiolex prescribing information.
+highCBD inhibits CYP2C19, the enzyme that clears N-desmethylclobazam, the active metabolite of clobazam.
+Taking the two together raises N-desmethylclobazam levels substantially, increasing sedation, drowsiness, drooling, and unsteadiness.
+This interaction is documented in the FDA-approved Epidiolex prescribing information and in clinical studies in children with epilepsy.

 Cbd + valproate